denpamusic/laravel-bitcoinrpc/README.md

 ### Multiple Instances
 You can use multiple configurations to connect to different bitcoin or even altcoin daemons.
 To do this you'll need to open `config/bitcoind.php` file and add new keys containing connection data (see litecoind example in [config file](https://github.com/denpamusic/laravel-bitcoinrpc/blob/multi-instance/config/config.php#L85))
-You can then call specific configuration by passing it's name as parameter with usual methods (examples below)
+You can then call specific configuration by passing it's name as parameter with usual methods (see examples below)
 ```php
 <?php